Giovanni Crociata: Club career

 On 20 January 2021, he joined Empoli on loan.
 Empoli were obligated to purchase his rights in case of promotion to Serie A. Empoli was promoted at the end of the season.

 On 31 August 2021 he joined SPAL on a season-long loan.

 On 1 September 2022, Crociata was loaned to Südtirol for the season.
 On 10 January 2023, he was sent on a new loan to Cittadella.

+On 1 September 2023, Crociata moved to Lecco in Serie B. Following Lecco's relegation, Crociata's contract was terminated by mutual consent.